Skip to main content

 The interface description and structs exist at spl-transfer-hook-interface, along with a sample minimal program implementation.
 You can find detailed instructions on how to implement this interface for an on-chain program or interact with a program that implements transfer-hook in the repository's README.

 The spl-transfer-hook-interface library provides offchain and onchain helpers for resolving the additional accounts required.
-See invoke.rs for usage on-chain, and offchain.rs for fetching the additional required account metas with any async off-chain client like BanksClient or RpcClient.
+See onchain.rs for usage on-chain, and offchain.rs for fetching the additional required account metas with any async off-chain client like BanksClient or RpcClient.

 A usable example program exists at spl-transfer-hook-example.
 Token-2022 uses this example program in tests to ensure that it properly uses the transfer hook interface.